randomqwerty/GFLBattleSim-JSONGenerator/README.md

 Modified sim download link: https://drive.google.com/file/d/1VOceIplePJDXXPI6NZja62NK5Yor2Kv2/view?usp=sharing

+This sim has been modified to let it read custom responses from a new `preset\responses\` folder, similar to GFAlarm's integration of the battle sim that is buggy with EN.
+This should hopefully allow users to fix any new errors that appear when a client update occurs.
+Some examples of this are described in this [screenshot](https://cdn.discordapp.com/attachments/1019290954588504064/1127318485958135828/image.png).

 # Do I Need to Use Excel?
 This spreadsheet was created with Excel 2016 and I highly recommended using Excel to avoid any unforeseen bugs or issues.
 While I cannot guarantee that the spreadsheet is fully compatible with older versions, I have done my best to avoid using formulas or VBA that may not be available on older versions.